bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 - The "Corresponding Directory" of a namespace is the directory that contains the PHP files defining the autoloadable classes within that namespace.
-The location of that directory is given as a relative path from the root of the containing library.
+The location of that directory is given as a relative path from the root of the containing code base.

-- A "Base Namespace" within the scope of a library is a namespace for which a corresponding directory is explicitly defined.
+- A "Base Namespace" within the scope of a code base is a namespace for which a corresponding directory is explicitly defined.

 5. Specification
 ----------------

-This specification establishes a relationship between the fully qualified class names of a library and the PHP files that contain their class definition.
-It does so by first associating the autoloadable namespaces of the library with their corresponding directories (rules 1-4).
+This specification establishes a relationship between the fully qualified class names of a code base and the PHP files that contain their class definition.
+It does so by first associating the autoloadable namespaces of the code base with their corresponding directories (rules 1-4).
 Then the specification describes where a file that contains an autoloadable class should be located and how it should be named (rules 5-6).

-A library is a PSR-4 compliant "Autoloadable Library" if it satisfies the following rules:
+A code base is a PSR-4 compliant "Autoloadable Code Base" if it satisfies the following rules:

-1. The library MUST document how to find one or more corresponding directories for at least one namespace.
+1. The code base MUST document how to find one or more corresponding directories for at least one namespace.
 Such a namespace then becomes a base namespace.
-   The corresponding directory MAY be the library root itself.
+   The corresponding directory MAY be the root of the code base itself.

    > *How* this correspondence is documented is up to the developer.
 Examples:
    >